-36 Post-reporting date events
+35 Post-reporting date events

-Following the recent unrest in Libya, the directors are fully engaged in monitoring the situation on the ground and taking immediate and appropriate action in the best interests of the tenants at Palm City, the staff, the company and its stakeholders, where required.
-Palm City Residences is still fully operational.
-To date, no contracts have been terminated and the directors confirm that all the existing signed contracts are still in full force and effect.
+Following the outbreak of the COVID-19 pandemic, the directors are monitoring the evolving situation, with most emphasis being placed on the health and safety of guests and colleagues at Palm City Residences which is still fully operational.
+The directors have plans to escalate cost saving measures as and when necessary.

-The directors are of the opinion that it is premature to comment on the consequences of the events that are still unfolding and that they cannot make an estimate of the financial effect that these events may have on the company.
-These events may adversely effect the company's future performance and financial position.

-Given the nature of the leases, which are in their majority medium and long term, and the fact that the company's clientele have significant vested interests in Libya, the directors consider that the company is still a going concern.
+The directors are of the opinion that it is premature to comment on the consequences of the events that are still unfolding and that they cannot make an estimate of the financial effect that these events may have on the group.
+These events may adversely affect the group's current and future operational performance and future financial position.
+The financial statements do not include any adjustments that may be required should the group not realise the full value of its assets and discharge its liabilities in the normal course of business as a result of the prevailing situation.
+Given the nature of the leases, which are in their majority medium and long term, and the fact that the group's clientele have significant vested interests in Libya, management remains relatively optimistic that the business will continue to be resilient and overall resist the negative effects of the pandemic.
+Consequently, the directors consider that the group is still able to operate as a going concern.